-The Declaration ondoralogo Research Assessment grew out of conversations among journal editors and publishers at the December, 2012 meeting of the American Society for Cell Biology.
+The Declaration on Research Assessment grew out of conversations among journal editors and publishers at the December, 2012 meeting of the American Society for Cell Biology.
 For some time scientists have been concerned about usingĀ measurements of journal impact and applying those measurements to individual articles and their authors.
 A member of this concerned group was JHU’s Trina Schroer, co-editor of Traffic.

 TheĀ Impact Factor (found in Journal Citation Reports) is a metric that describes how often the articles in a journal are cited.
 The more citations a journal gets, the greater its impact or reputation.
 Over time that measure has been applied to individual articles and their authors.
 Many authors have discussed this and suggested other ways to evaluate an individual researcher’s work.